Responsible Sourcing and Sustainability

 We have a strong commitment to ethical business practices and treating people with dignity, respect and equal opportunity.
 We expect the same commitment from business partners.
 Adherence to our Business Partner Code of Conduct and Human Rights Commitment — which articulate our expectations regarding human rights and labor, health and safety, the environment, and business conduct and ethics — are required of our partners.
 Meanwhile, our responsible sourcing and sustainability program helps us assess our own upstream supply chain against social and environmental impacts.

 Our sustainability strategy covers how we work with our business partners on key issues such as ethical business conduct and practices.
-We are committed to driving social compliance, workplace safety and quality assurance, as these are all integral to the long-term success of our company and our partners.
+We are committed to driving environmental and social compliance, workplace safety and quality assurance, as these are all integral to the long-term success of our company and our partners.
+We also have grievance mechanisms available, including the Clorox compliance hotline, to ensure that individuals have a forum to raise concerns about compliance with the standards set out in our Codes of Conduct.

 Training and Risk Mitigation for Human Trafficking

-In support of the California Transparency in Supply Chains Act and UK Modern Slavery Act, we’ve trained more than 200 global product supply team members in identifying and addressing potential risks of slavery and human trafficking in our supply chain.
+To further our commitment to eradicating modern slavery and human trafficking in our global supply chains, we’ve trained more than 200 global product supply team members in identifying and addressing potential risks of slavery and human trafficking in our supply chain.
 Additionally, we are mentoring suppliers and customers in the development of their own training and risk mitigation programs to combat human trafficking and slavery in global supply chains.
+Additional information about our efforts can be found in our California Transparency in Supply Chains Act and UK Modern Slavery Act disclosure statements.

 Being Mindful of Conflict Minerals